The page has been translated by Gen AI.

 Diagram

-Web, App, DB are all single configurations, and the VM stores a copy as a backup, and the DB stores a copy using the backup function provided by the Database service.
+Web, App, and DB are all single configurations, and the VM stores a copy as a backup, while the DB stores a copy using the backup feature provided by the Database service.

-The allowable service downtime when a failure occurs in each component is 44 minutes according to the SLA.
+When a failure occurs in each component, the allowable service downtime is 44 minutes according to the SLA.

-The steps for performing availability testing can be organized as follows.
+The steps for conducting availability testing can be organized as follows.

 Maximum 15 minutes per task

-When performing step-by-step recovery after a failure occurs, the expected recovery time is estimated to be up to 90 minutes.
+When performing step-by-step recovery after a failure, the estimated recovery time is up to 90 minutes.

-If you prepare and perform the recovery work using a CLI script instead of the Console, and perform data work through a test environment, the work time can be further reduced.
+If you prepare a CLI script instead of using the Console for recovery tasks and perform data operations in a test environment, the work time can be further reduced.

-However, the most uncertain interval in the overall recovery process is the time from the occurrence of a failure, its detection, and notification to the administrator, to the actual initiation of recovery work.
+However, the most uncertain interval in the entire recovery process is the time from a failure occurring, through its detection and notification to the administrator, to the actual start of recovery operations.

-How much this time can be shortened is something that needs to be reviewed during the testing process.
+How much this time can be reduced is something that needs to be reviewed during the testing process.

-The following is an architecture targeting a monthly availability of 99.9%, with an MTTR (Mean Time To Repair) of approximately 44 minutes based on a 730-hour month.
+The following architecture targets a monthly availability of 99.9%, which translates to an MTTR (Mean Time To Recovery) of approximately 44 minutes based on a 730‑hour month.

 Diagram

-Web, App, DB are all configured redundantly for high availability.
+Web, App, and DB are all configured with redundancy for high availability.

-Implement a Load Balancer in front of the Web and App to distribute requests to redundant servers.
+A Load Balancer is implemented in front of the Web and App to distribute requests across redundant servers.

 The maximum availability of each redundant component is within the service availability of 99.9%.

-The steps for performing availability testing can be organized as shown in the table below.
+The steps for conducting availability testing can be organized as shown in the table below.

 Virtual Server